Average-Bear/Reset-ServiceAccountPasswords/README.md

 Line 44 - Enter the path to your desired .KDBX file.

+#This script requires WinRM to be turned on.

 Current goals:
 - Do a search for KeePass.exe location, then feed the filepath instead of hardcoding a location; all required .DLL's should be located in the KeePass folder unless structure is different (for some reason).